A Sleep Doctor Answers Your Burning Questions About Sleep

 Q: How can I get a better night's sleep?

-A: Invest in behavioral changes: create a bedtime routine that promotes relaxation (dream works well for that!), avoid electronic devices for at least one hour before bed, practice relaxation techniques or yoga to help your mind and body to unwind and be consistent with the times that you wake up and go to bed every day, including weekends and holidays ( I know, this one is very hard to follow!)
+A: Invest in behavioral changes: create a bedtime routine that promotes relaxation (a sleeping aid works well for that!), avoid electronic devices for at least one hour before bed, practice relaxation techniques or yoga to help your mind and body to unwind and be consistent with the times that you wake up and go to bed every day, including weekends and holidays ( I know, this one is very hard to follow!)

 Q: Do you use the beam dream products?